BitCurator/bitcurator-bootstrap/README.md

 [![GitHub issues](https://img.shields.io/github/issues/bitcurator/bitcurator-distro-bootstrap.svg)](https://github.com/bitcurator/bitcurator-distro-bootstrap/issues)
 [![GitHub forks](https://img.shields.io/github/forks/bitcurator/bitcurator-distro-bootstrap.svg)](https://github.com/bitcurator/bitcurator-distro-bootstrap/network)

+## DEPRECATION NOTICE:

+This repository has been deprecated, and is no longer actively maintained.
+Future releases of BitCurator will be created and maintained using SaltStack (https://saltstack.com/).
+You can find additional information in the current main repository (https://github.com/bitcurator/bitcurator-distro) and the Salt-based build tool repository (https://github.com/bitcurator/bitcurator-distro-salt).

 ## Building the BitCurator environment

 The bc-boostrap.sh shell script assists in building releases of the BitCurator environment.
 The script automates the majority of the process of preparing a clean Ubuntu 16.04.1LTS install for testing and respin as a BitCurator release.